CDA70/Manage-Blockchain-Identity/Readme.md

 > Wallet created

 ## Step 2: walk through the wallet interface and find the wallet address.

-Please by so kind and share some bitcoins!
+Be so kind and share some bitcoins!

 The wallet interface looks straightforward, but it's a good idea to read some documentation first: http://docs.electrum.org/en/latest/index.html
 The following screenshot provides a wallet address

 ![wallet address](./assets/wallet-address.png)